different-ai/embedbase/README.md

 ## To Do
 - [x] add docker-compose ✅ 2023-02-01
 - [ ] launch hosted version
-- [ ] ability to use own storage middleware
-- [ ] ability to use own auth middleare
+- [x] ability to use own middleare
 - [x] document how to add custom sentry config
 - [ ] add natural language search